 Interaction with successful MLEP Alumni at dialogue sessions

 The above activities are organised by the YIJC Malay Language unit.
 MLEP participants will have the opportunity to hone their leadership and organisational skills as they plan, prepare, execute, and facilitate the above activities for their peers.
 The creative writing workshops, cultural appreciation workshop and dialogue sessions with renowned local writers also give these participants a chance to develop greater insights into literary writing as well as to enhance their cultural appreciation and awareness.

 As Malay language and culture ambassadors, our MLEP students also play an integral role in promoting cross-cultural awareness amongst their peers.
 Read on to find out more about one of our recent highlights!

 MLEP Alive!
 Jom Iftar

 Annually, the MLEP students will organise MLEP Alive!
-Jom Iftar during the month of Ramadan to provide an opportunity for the non-Malay/Muslim students to experience breaking fast together with the Malay students.
-As part of the programme, the MLEP students will also expose their non-Malay peers to other elements of the Malay culture such as writing in Jawi and also making Hari Raya goodies.
+Programme either during the month of Ramadan or to celebrate Hari Raya Puasa.
+Jom Iftar conducted during the month of Ramadan provides an opportunity for the non-Malay/Muslim students to experience breaking fast together with the Malay students.
+Jom Raya on the other hand gives the non-Malay/Muslim students an insight on the festivities during Hari Raya Puasa.
+As part of both programmes, the MLEP students will also expose their non-Malay peers to other elements of the Malay culture, such as writing in Jawi and also making Hari Raya goodies.

-Besides the above programmes, MLEP participants will also have the opportunity to take part in various activities organised by MOE such as the Annual Literary Camp, Annual Overseas Immersion Programme (Virtual in 2020 and 2021 due to COVID-19), Annual Translation Workshop, and dialogue sessions with key figures in the Malay community.
+Besides the above programmes, MLEP participants will also have the opportunity to take part in various activities organised by MOE such as the Annual Literary Camp, Annual Overseas Immersion Programme (Virtual in 2020 and 2021 due to COVID-19 and Kuala Lumpur and Ipoh in 2022), Annual Translation Workshop, and dialogue sessions with key figures in the Malay community.